ipspace/netlab/docs/module/lag.md

 # Inter-switch peer link(s) for MLAG sync
 - lag:
-   members: [s1-s2]    # Note that multiple physical links are allowed here mlag.peerlink: True # (also) used to derive a unique MAC address for this group of MLAG peers
+   members: [s1-s2]     # Note that multiple physical links are allowed here mlag.peergroup: True # (also) used to derive a unique MAC address for this group of MLAG peers